verynifty/fastdapp/examples/nft_collection.md

 <>
   {(() => {
+    // If the data are missing, make sure you filled all the informations of your collection on OpenSea
     // We define variables we will use across our apps contractAddress = "__CONTRACT_ADDRESS__";
     collectionBanner = "__COLLECTION_BANNER__";